 fullsndr monitors trail websites every 5 minutes.
 When a trail reopens, you get an instant SMS or email.
 No more checking Facebook, no more driving out to see if the gate is open.

-Get free trail alerts at ai.fullsndr.com.
+Get free trail alerts at fullsndr.com/signup, or upgrade to Pro for the predictions.